openstack/openstack-manuals/doc/ops-guide/source/ops-monitoring.rst

    . /root/openrc
    wget http://download.cirros-cloud.net/0.3.4/cirros-0.3.4-x86_64-disk.img
-   glance image-create --name='cirros image' --is-public=true
+   openstack image create --name='cirros image' --public \
-   --container-format=bare --disk-format=qcow2 < cirros-0.3.4-x8
+   --container-format=bare --disk-format=qcow2 \
-   6_64-disk.img
+   --file cirros-0.3.4-x86_64-disk.img

 By taking this script and rolling it into an alert for your monitoring system (such as Nagios), you now have an automated way of ensuring that